evias/nem-nodejs-bot/README.md

         // => your BACKEND will be notified by your bot, not your FRONTEND! var invoiceSocket = client.connect("ws://localhost:29081");

-        // open a new payment channel
+        // open a new payment channel.
+The "message" option should contain your invoices
+        // UNIQUE message.
         var channelParams = {
-            number: "MY-INVOICE-123",
+            message: "MY-INVOICE-123",
-            payer: "",
+            payer: "TATKHV5JJTQXCUCXPXH2WPHLAYE73REUMGDOZKUW",
             recipient: "TCTIMURL5LPKNJYF3OB3ACQVAXO3GK5IU2BJMPSU"
         };
         invoiceSocket.emit("nembot_open_payment_channel", JSON.stringify(channelParams));